uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_vector_cls/element_access.rst

 concurrent growth methods and while traversing the container.

-In case of concurrent growth, the element returned by the access method can refer to the element, which is under construction of the other thread.
+In case of concurrent growth, the element returned by the access method can refer to the element that is under construction of the other thread.

 Access by index
 ---------------